Tobybrown96/GuitarBot/README.md

 # GuitarBot
-Practice chords and inspirations for your own arrangements
+Practice chords and get inspiration for your own arrangements